Fathers' Rights Attorney in Charleston

 Fathers also face practical challenges that are not written into any statute.
 Some feel pressured to accept limited time, and others are worried that working full-time will be used against them.
 Understanding how South Carolina family courts typically view these concerns can make a meaningful difference.
 A knowledgeable fathers' rights attorney can help you present your history with your children in a way that is clear and organized.

 In the Charleston County family court, judges usually expect both parents to support the child’s relationship with the other parent when possible.
-This means that a prepared father, child-focused, and realistic about schedules often puts himself in a stronger position.
+This means that a prepared father, who is child-focused and realistic about schedules, often puts himself in a stronger position.
 Our role is to help you understand these expectations so that your decisions and your case strategy support your long-term goals as a parent.

 How We Help Fathers Protect Their Role